Bird Street Community Center

 Antonelli currently serves as a Principal at a K-8th Dual-Language Public School in Boston.
 He holds a B.A. in Psychology and Human Resources from Boston College and a Master of Education in Curriculum and Teaching from Boston University.
 Antonelli is an alum of Boston College’s Lynch Leadership Academy, where he earned his principal certification.
 He also completed Harvard University’s School Management and Leadership certification program and recently started his Doctorate of Educational Leadership and Policy Studies at Boston University.

-Caitlin Berardi, (Intern) Grant Writer and Youth Liaison
+Caitlin Berardi, Intern - Grant Writer & Youth Liaison

 Caitlin, a high school junior at Thayer Academy, is passionate about promoting literacy, diversity, and equal education opportunities for all students.
 Caitlin is one of the co-presidents of Club Esperanza, a club at her school dedicated to helping the Project Esperanza nonprofit organization.
 This nonprofit is located in the Dominican Republic and serves the Haitian refugee and immigrant population of Puerto Plata, Dominican Republic in the areas of education, social aid, and community development.
 After traveling to the DR on a service trip last March, because of her experience, she decided she wanted to provide help to local Haitian communities in the Boston area, along with supporting families internationally.